UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 • Silver Frame/Black Leather

-Below are some example configurations of how you can customize the Mockingbird Stroller:
+Below are some example configurations of how you can customize the Mockingbird stroller:

 Better for a Newborn Baby?